course-details-portlet

 Students are required to submit some form of written critical reflection - a text of 20.000 characters, including empty spaces.

-The critical reflection aims to provide knowledge and insight into the artwork.
+The critical reflection aims to provide knowledge and insight into the artistic project.
 The writing is a process of self-reflection and talks about the development of the work and reflection of the results.
-Each student should write a critical text that analyzes their process and the relationship of their work to contemporary art and discourse, with references to contemporary styles and particular artists.
+Each student should write a critical text that analyzes their process and the relationship of their project to contemporary art and discourse, with references to contemporary styles and particular cultural practitioners.

-Furthermore, the student has to deliver a professional portfolio containing a short description, an artist's statement, documentation of the work/project and, if applicable, a video link, along with a detailed description of the thesis work/project.
+Furthermore, the student has to deliver a professional portfolio containing a short description, an artist's statement, documentation and if applicable, a video link, along with a detailed description of the artistic project.

 The text and documentation should be delivered as compatible digital file formats or as a personal page in the Research Catalogue.